 Pietro Angelo Guindani was born in Milan in 1958 and has been Director of Eni since May 2014.
 Since July 2008 he has been Chairman of the Board of Directors of Vodafone Italia S.p.A., where between 1995-2008 he was Chief Financial Officer and subsequently Chief Executive Officer.
 He previously held positions in the Finance Departments of Montedison and Olivetti, and started his career in Citibank after graduating in Business at the Università Luigi Bocconi in Milan.
-He is currently also a Board member of Salini-Impregilo S.p.A., the Italian Institute of Technology and Cefriel Polytechnic of Milan.
+He is currently also a Board Member of the Italian Institute of Technology and Cefriel Polytechnic of Milan.
 He is Board Member of Confindustria and Member of the Executive Board of Confindustria Digitale; he is President of Asstel-Assotelecomunicazioni and Vice President responsible for Universities, Innovation and Human Capital of Assolombarda.
 He was also Director of Société Française du Radiotéléphone - SFR S.A.
 (2008-2011), Pirelli & C. S.p.A.
 (2011-2014), Carraro S.p.A.
 (2009-2012) Sorin S.p.A.
-(2009-2012) and Finecobank S.p.A (2014-2017).
+(2009-2012), Finecobank S.p.A (2014-2017) and Salini-Impregilo SpA (2012-2018).

 Karina Litvack was born in Montreal in 1962 and has been a Director in Eni since May 2014.
-She is currently a member of the Global Advisory Council in Cornerstone Capital Inc., a member of the Advisory Board in Bridges Ventures LLC, a member of Business for Social Responsibility and of Yachad and a member of the Advisory Council for Transparency International UK and a member of the Senior Advisory Panel of Critical Resource.
+She is currently a member of the Global Advisory Council in Cornerstone Capital Inc., a member of the Advisory Board in Bridges Ventures LLC, a member of Business for Social Responsibility, a member of the Advisory Council for Transparency International UK, a member of the Senior Advisory Panel of Critical Resource and of the Board of Governors of the CFA Institute.
 From 1986 to 1988 she was a member of the Corporate Finance team of PaineWebber Incorporated.
 From 1991 to 1993 she was a Project Manager of the New York City Economic Development Corporation.
 In 1998 she joined F&C Asset Management plc where she held the position of Analyst Ethical Research, Director Ethical Research and Director Head of Governance and Sustainable Investments (2001-2012).
 She was also a member of the Board of the Extractive Industries Transparency Initiative (2003-2009) and of the Primary Markets Group of the London Stock Exchange Primary Markets Group (2006-2012).
-From January 2010 to November 2017 she was member of the CEO Sustainability Advisory Panel in SAP AG.
+From January 2010 to November 2017 she was member of the Board of Yachad.
 She graduated in Political Economy at the University of Toronto and in Finance and International Business from Columbia University Graduate School of Business.